Kingxukai/linux/Documentation/filesystems/erofs.rst

     Each valid inode should be aligned with an inode slot, which is a fixed value (32 bytes) and designed to be kept in line with compact inode size.

-    Each inode can be directly found with the following formula: inode offset = meta_blkaddr * block_size + 32 * nid
+    Each inode can be directly found with the woke following formula: inode offset = meta_blkaddr * block_size + 32 * nid

     ::